-It is not uncommon that some goals, especially considering the modified timeframes for this transition year, may remain incomplete.
+It is not uncommon that some goals may remain incomplete.
 Both the supervisor and employee should discuss these goals to understand why they were not completed, if they are still relevant, and whether their time frames should be adjusted to carry them into the next plan year.
 This does not necessarily reflect a performance deficiency.
 Both the supervisor and employee should document the status of these goals in the performance review meeting.

 When Will I See My Merit Increase Reflected in My Paycheck?

 The increase affects payroll periods that begin on or after July 1, 2022.

 12-month Law Faculty

 What if I Am a Staff Member Who Disagrees with my Evaluation?